-The mission of the Department of Health and Nutritional Sciences is to focus on improving the quality of life regionally, nationally, and globally by fostering life long learners, conducting innovative science, and delivering effective outreach in the areas of health and nutrition.
+The mission of the Department of Health and Nutritional Sciences is to focus on improving the quality of life regionally, nationally and globally by fostering life long learners, conducting innovative science and delivering effective outreach in the areas of health and nutrition.
 Faculty within the Department of Health and Nutritional Sciences work collaboratively to study obesity, cardiovascular disease, metabolic syndrome, multiple sclerosis and concussion from numerous research angles.
 To improve individuals’ health, scientific discoveries must be translated to practice.
 Our department participates in translational research, discovering through basic research, progressing to the clinical level and application.

-The goal of the Molecular Nutrition and Nutrigenomics group is to investigate effects of biologically active dietary components at physiological as well as cellular level in context of health and diseases.
+The goal of the Molecular Nutrition group is to investigate effects of biologically active dietary components at physiological as well as cellular level in context of health and diseases.
 Current focus of their research team is to investigate mechanisms of nutrient-gene interaction in inflammatory diseases, metabolic syndrome and cancer.
 In addition, the group is investigating the impact of calcium and vitamin D in signal transduction pathways in adipocytes.

 Obesity is a major concern within the United States and specifically within South Dakota.
 Childhood obesity rates have increased dramatically in South Dakota in 10-17 year old children.
 If timely, dramatic, and effective measures are not implemented, the current 30% national prevalence of excessive weight and obesity among children will likely double by 2030.
 Obesity is related to poor nutrition, the lack of physical activity and increased sedentary behavior.
 Obesity has been associated with increased risk for many chronic diseases such as, but not limited to: hypertension, dyslipidemia, metabolic syndrome and diabetes.
 We have a transdisciplinary group of faculty who are investigating the prevention and treatment of obesity from bench top to practice in children and adults.
-Research focuses on cellular mechanisms, nutrition, physical activity, recreation, community wellness, and biomechanics.
+Research focuses on cellular mechanisms, nutrition, physical activity, recreation, community wellness and biomechanics.